Simbiat/database/README.md

 ```
 Passing ID is not required but will improve your life if you will need to juggle multiple connections.

+You can also pass the third argument (`maxTries`), if you want to have the script to retry connection, in case of failures.
+Default is `1`.

 If connection is established successfully you then can get \PDO object for it by not sending any parameters to the pool:
 ```php
 (new \Simbiat\Database\Pool)->openConnection();